micro-api/micro-api/README.md

 Additional features **MUST** be additive and optional, and can not conflict with the base specification.

-Micro API does not try to restrict arbitrary keys except where it is be necessary, such as at the top level and in the `@links` object.
-For example, a relationship object can embed additional meta-information about the relationship:
+Micro API does not restrict arbitrary keys except where it is necessary, such as at the root level and in the `@links` object.
+For example, an object in the `@links` can embed additional meta-information about the link:

 ```json
 {